When I finish the program, will I have a credential

-The costs will be about $24,000 for the five semester program for course fees, and an additional $500 for textbook and materials fees.
+The costs will be approximately $25,000 for the five semester program for course fees, and an additional $500 for textbook and materials fees.

-Yes, our Masters courses are built into the combined credential/masters course sequence.
-A masters project and oral exam will be required.
+Yes, our Master’s courses are built into the combined credential/ Master’s course sequence.
+A Master’s project and oral exam are required.

 With a BATTI credential, will I be qualified to